 2.7 Picture Resource Pane

 Pictures are imported into your HMI project through the Picture Resource Pane.
 A picture is added with Add, deleted with Delete, and swapped with Replace.
 Insert will add the imported pictures before the highlighted picture.
 Use the Arrow Up and Arrow Down to renumber the picture resource number within the Picture Resource Pane.
-Using Trash will delete all pictures within the project.
+Using Trash will delete all pictures within the pane.
 Note that Delete will not delete a picture resource if it is being used with a component.

 When using cropping, a full screen image is strongly recommended for the background.
 This avoids pulling data from non-existent space – which will resemble randomized colors (data from other locations).
 Cropping can consume more cycles than using a picture, using a picture will consume more cycles than solid colors.
 When cycle time becomes to high to render, tearing and flickering will be the sign.
-Nextion is an HMI device and not designed for multi-media and streaming.
+Nextion is an HMI device and not designed for HD multi-media and streaming.
 That said, amazing effects can still be achieved with purposeful programming.

 A picture resource has the following limitations: